warscovich/CryptoFinance/README.md

 ## Data Cleaning and Exploration Plan

+### Expanding, Merging adn preparing the Dataset
+* Applied web scraping scripts (documented in the notebooks) to ingest weekly on-chain commentaries from 2020–2025.
+* Employed ChatGPT-driven summarization and sentiment scoring prompts to generate consistent Bullish/Bearish labels.
+* Validated sentiment coverage against the price timeline to ensure minimal gaps before merging into the master dataset.
+* Converted raw files into a unified time series indexed by trading day.
+* Forward-filled weekly sentiment to align with daily observations, then merged with technical indicators.
+* Created a binary target where **Bullish** indicates the closing price exceeds the previous day’s close, otherwise **Bearish**.
+* Split the data into training, validation, and test sets using chronological order to prevent look-ahead bias.

 ### Cleaning Steps Taken

 - Removed duplicate timestamps and ensured chronological consistency
 - Validated numeric ranges (e.g., price > 0)
 - Forward-filled weekly sentiment labels